Fastest freighter in the Yukon gets lifted onto a new spot in Carcross - Yukon News

 |Historic boat comes to new resting place in Carcross.
 (Lawrie Crawford/Yukon News)

-She is 14 metres long and 2.6 metres wide, with peeling paint and plywood boarded windows.
+She’s 14 metres long and 2.6 metres wide, with peeling paint and plywood-boarded windows.

+Jami Toole, the owner of both the boat and Caribou Hotel in Carcross, said the Sibilla “was known to be the fastest freight boat on the Yukon River.”

 According the draft Carcross Heritage management plan, “the Sibilla is a called a ‘tunnel boat’ because of the shape of its hull.
 It was used as a support boat for the sternwheelers; marking the channels in the spring, scrapping out the sandbars and pushing a barge to Taku Landing.
 The Sibilla was moved to Carcross around 1943 for active service after the MV Brant exploded.”